Singapore Football League: History

+The top tier of the football league system was replaced by the FAS Premier League between 1988 and 1995.
+In 1996, FAS created the S.League,a professional league, which was then revamped to Singapore Premier League in 2018 thus becoming a semi-professional league.

 As of 2018, it makes up provisional tiers 2 and 3, behind the professional Singapore Premier League, with rules of promotion and relegation applied for teams in NFL Division One and NFL Division Two.
 Teams play two-round league home-away format.
 League features promotions and relegations for all the teams in both divisions, where the top two teams of a division will be promoted to the upper division, and the last two relegated to the lower division.